ksu-cs-textbooks/cc410/content/ii-gui/12-design-patterns/06-singleton.md

 pre: "6. "
 ---

 Finally, let's look at one other common creational pattern: the **singleton pattern**.
 The [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern) is a simple pattern that allows a program to enforce the limitation that there is only a single instance of a class in use within the entire program.
-So, when another class needs an instance of this class, instead of instantiating a new one, it will simple get a **reference** to the single existing object.
+So, when another class needs an instance of this class, instead of instantiating a new one, it will simply get a **reference** to the single existing object.
 This allows the entire program to share a single instance of an object, and that instance can be used to coordinate actions across the entire system.

 ![Singleton UML](/cc410/images/12/singleton.png)[^1]